HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 The text of the write-in is `John Smith`.
 This is represented using the `Text` element.

-> Note that the `cdf:SelectionIndication` represents both the selection of the *write-in contest option* *and* the write-in itself.
+> Note that the `CVRContestSelectionPosition` represents both the selection of the *write-in contest option* *and* the write-in itself.
 Thus it is not possible to say that the selection of the write-in option is valid, but the write-in name provided is not.

 If John Smith was determined to be a valid write-in, then the following may occur: